-Giselle Timmerman, Division President
+Giselle Timmerman, Division Past-President

 Giselle was part of the Work & Org Division’s initial steering committee in 2012 and was elected President-elect in 2013.
 She has enjoyed helping to get IPPA’s first professional Division off the ground and is committed to maximizing the Division’s value for its members.

 Giselle holds a Master’s degree in Applied Positive Psychology (MAPP) with a concentration in Organizational Leadership from the University of Pennsylvania and a BA in Psychology, Sociology, and Public Policy from New York University.
 She is an American currently living in Barcelona, Spain with her French husband and young daughter.

 Donald R. Officer, The Intention Coach, is a practising writer, editor, researcher, coach, facilitator, consultant, trainer and lecturer with over 30 years experience in the workplace, field and classroom.
 A regular contributor to several blogs, websites and e-zines, he is a also a certified facilitator developing and delivering workshops to business, education, and public sector organizations.
 He has taught applied psychology to university undergraduates and maintains theintentioncoach.com blog.
 His goal is to help others better understand our changing workplace and culture while contributing to positive and applied psychology, through publication of science based books and articles.

 Ruben Chaumont, Digests & Dialogues